 Can you pinpoint any unexpected feature values?

-Click the dropdown arrow to see the answer
+Click the plus icon to see the answer

 The longitude and latitude coordinates in example 4 (-103.5 and 43.8, respectively) do not fall within the U.S. state of California.
 In fact, they are the approximate coordinates of Mount Rushmore National Memorial in the state of South Dakota.
 This is a bogus example that we inserted into the data set.